 Message from the Chairman

-We are excited for the challenge and opportunities ahead of us and look forward to walking the journey with all of you.
+We are excited and look forward to walking this journey together.

-Standard Chartered Bank COO and Chairman, Nairobi Marathon Local Organising Committee.
+Standard Chartered Bank COO and Chairman, Marathon Local Organising Committee.